-Notes to the Financial Statements (cont.) for the Financial Year Ended 31 December 2023
+Notes to the Financial Statements (cont.)

 4. SIGNIFICANT ACCOUNTING JUDGEMENTS AND ESTIMATIONS (CONT'D)

 Key Estimation and Assumption

 The key assumptions concerning the future and other key sources associated with estimated uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities are as follows: